tidyverse/tidyverse.org/content/blog/renaming-default-branch/index.md

 -   [Regarding Git and Branch Naming](https://sfconservancy.org/news/2020/jun/23/gitbranchname/), statement from the Git project and the Software Freedom Conservancy regarding the new `init.defaultBranch` configuration option
 -   [Renaming the default branch from`master`](https://github.com/github/renaming#readme), GitHub's roadmap for supporting the shift away from `master`
--   [The new Git default branch name](https://about.gitlab.com/blog/2021/03/10/new-git-default-branch-name/), same but for GitLab
+-   [The new Git default branch name](https://about.gitlab.com/blog/2021/03/10/new-git-default-branch-name/), same, but for GitLab

 Folks at RStudio maintain hundreds of public repositories on GitHub, spread out over various organizations and user accounts.
 Some individual repos had already moved away from `master` in the past year, but many of us had not made the change, just due to inertia.
 We've decided it tackle this switch proactively and in bulk, for any interested individual or team, hopefully reducing the pain for everyone.